 The key to being happy while working remotely is setting a boundary between work and your personal life.
 Setting up a workroom is only the first step.
 You need to make a conscious effort to completely separate the time you spend for work from the time you spend for all other aspects of your daily life.
 Working day in and day out is a recipe for burnout.

 Make sure that you clock out at the end of your shift and spend time doing things you enjoy or bond with your entire family.
 Choose activities that will help you de-stress such as exercising and taking a warm bath.
-Better Bath Better Body’s Ancient Secret Bath Soak is great for an after-work muscle soak as it will help restore your mind, body, and spirit.
+Better Bath Better Body’s Muscle Soak is great for an after-work muscle soak as it will help restore your mind, body, and spirit.
 Through a combination of frankincense, sandalwood, peppermint, eucalyptus, cedarwood, and cypress essential oils, you’ll feel revitalized and ready for the next day after soaking in this special bath salt.